 periods (full stops).

-module to write a function which
+Use the String module to write a function which

 concatenates a list of strings together.

-Do the same with the Buffer
+Do the same with the Buffer module.
+This will be

 faster.

-module to count the number of
+Use the String module to count the number of

-occurrences of the string "OCaml"
+occurrences of the string "OCaml" within a given

 string.